Policy and Procedure

 The principles of the Act apply to any public body or office holder authorising any intervention or carrying out a function under the Act in relation to an adult.
 For example, they apply to any social worker, care provider or health professional intervening or performing a function under the Act.
 The following persons are not bound by the principles of the Adult Support and Protection (Scotland) Act 2007:

-- and any guardian or attorney of the adult.
+- Any guardian or attorney of the adult.

 However, guardians appointed under the Adults with Incapacity (Scotland) Act 2000 are obliged to act in line with the principles of that Act.
 There may be occasions where the circumstances of an adult support and protection case will lead to some or all of the information not being shared with the adult, or their nearest relative, primary carer, guardian, attorney or other interested person.
 This may occur in relation to areas that are exempted under the Data Protection Act, for example, for reasons of the prevention and detection of crime, and the apprehension or prosecution of offences.
 Cases of this nature will however be seen as the exception, and consideration will always be given to the principles of the Act.